 Already since the start of March, you begin to see the clear impact that COVID-19 is having with an average decrease across the continents, approximately 24%.

 Although it must be taken into account that countries have imposed different measures at contrasting times, respective of the severity of the pandemic.

 As the month continues and comes to an end, we expect to see a much higher rate than above.

 The data from the UK most noticeably shows the two large dips in the trend line, first on March 2nd and then March 10th.

 The trend has continued throughout the month leaving UK restaurants with 78% less custom.

 Belgium in comparison to previous months has seen a 71% decrease in footfall traffic in restaurants.

-Although in Belgium restaurants are not popular on Sundays and most are shut, our historical data shows the obvious increase on a Monday and Tuesday, is not seen this week.
+Although in Belgium restaurants are not popular on Sundays and most are shut, our historical data shows an obvious increase on Monday and Tuesday, which is not seen this week.